olaf-lange/travel-reservation-models/README.md

 # Travel Reservations App

 This project is a simple web application for managing hotel reservations.
-It is built using Flask for the backend and VueJS for the frontend.
-The application uses local JSON data to simulate a database.
-VueJS and Tailwind CSS are loaded via CDN, eliminating the need for a frontend build step.
+It is built using Flask for the backend and jQuery for the frontend.
+The application uses local JSON data to simulate a database. jQuery and Tailwind CSS are loaded via CDN, eliminating the need for a frontend build step.

 ## Features